Manecas1221212/romance/chapter_03.md

 "I have some pull," Jane said with a dry smile.
 "And Anna?
 Don't apologize for wanting what you want."

+The next few weeks passed in a blur of finals, goodbyes, and carefully avoiding Jason in shared spaces.
+Anna threw herself into graduation prep the way she threw herself into everything—thoroughly, methodically, with no room for hesitation.
+It was easier than sitting still.
+Easier than letting herself feel the hollowness that opened up every time she saw a couple walking hand-in-hand or thought about the apartment they'd never share.
+She cried twice more—once in the library bathroom at 2 a.m., once on Claire's shoulder after too much wine—but mostly, she just kept moving.

 Commencement came whether she was ready or not.
 Sun on marble, gowns that made everyone look like they knew ancient secrets.
-Jason sat with his family on one side of the lawn.
-Anna sat with Claire and squeezed her hand at random intervals, just to feel that someone else was real.
+Jason sat with his family on one side of the lawn—his mother in pearls, his father in a suit that cost more than a semester's tuition.
+Anna sat with Claire, her mom, and her stepfather.

+Her mother had taken the day off—unpaid—and wore a dress she'd bought on sale three months ago.
+Her stepfather wore the suit from his own wedding, cleaned and pressed.
+They looked out of place among the legacy families and old money, but when Anna crossed the stage and heard her mother scream her name like she'd won the lottery, none of that mattered.

+After the ceremony, her mother hugged her so tight Anna could barely breathe.
+"I am so proud of you," she whispered, her voice breaking.
+"So proud."

+Her stepfather kissed her forehead.
+"You did it, kiddo.
+You really did it."

+Anna held onto them both, letting herself feel it—the weight of what she'd accomplished, the distance she'd traveled.
+Jason was somewhere across the lawn with his family, but here, with her mom's hands on her face and tears in her eyes, Anna felt something shift.
+This was who she'd done it for.
+This was why it mattered.

+"Henderson & Associates starts in August," Anna said, smiling through her own tears.
+"I'm going to make you proud."

+"Baby," her mother said, cupping her face, "you already have."

-After, there were pictures where Anna’s smile was smaller than usual but still there, because even grief couldn’t shrink the fact that she had built something no one had given her.
+After they left—her mom back to her shifts, her stepfather back to the garage—there were pictures where Anna's smile was smaller than usual but still there, because even grief couldn't shrink the fact that she had built something no one had given her.

 Later, when the campus finally quieted and boxes were half-packed, Anna stood on the Low steps and let herself imagine the jump.

 The city.
 The office.
-The models.
 The deals.
 Henderson.

 Her life, hers.

-She didn't know yet about the loft in Tribeca — the kind of apartment that meant you'd made it, with floor-to-ceiling windows and a price tag that made most people's eyes water.
+She didn't know yet about the Upper West Side apartment with the good schools nearby — the kind of place that meant you'd made it, with high ceilings and a price tag that made most people's eyes water.
 She didn't know about meeting a gentle artist named Andrew Park at a gallery opening two years later — someone who would love her ambition instead of trying to manage it.
 She didn't know that Anna Bennett would become Anna Park, or about a daughter with her determined stare and a son with her stubborn jaw.
 She didn't know about the boardrooms where women smiled warmly and still competed ruthlessly.

 But she knew this much: she would not give up her life for someone else's plan.